 For more serious shoppers, it has got to be the Royal Beach Mall, where international brands can be purchased at pretty low prices.
-With 140 shops and located right in the heart of the resort, it is almost impossible to take a look inside.
+With 140 shops and located right in the heart of the resort, it is almost impossible to take a look at everything.
 Whether it is diamond jewellery or new shorts of the kids, you'll find it there.

 Many of the places you will want to go in Sunny Beach and things to do will be in walking distance, but should you wish to go further afield there are a number of options.
 Taxis are widely available and buses run as well.
 There are regular services to the likes of Sofia, Nesebar, Bourgas and Varna as well.